What supplements should I take to lose weight?

 Fact checked by Nattha Wannissorn

-In this article, we’ll discuss the different supplement categories that can support your weight loss goals.
-Some of these can help with weight loss by supporting hormone balance while others correct nutrient deficiencies, so you can continue using them after you’ve reached your goals.
+Some of these supplements help with weight loss by supporting hormone balance, while others correct nutrient deficiencies, so you can continue using them after you’ve reached your goals.

 Keep in mind that no dietary supplement can bypass the need for a caloric deficit through diet and exercise for weight loss.

-Many people who carry extra weight, especially around the midsection, struggle with insulin resistance.
+Many people who carry extra weight struggle with insulin resistance, especially around the midsection.
 Insulin resistance can also contribute to excessive hunger and sugar cravings.
-Therefore, restoring insulin sensitivity, especially in the muscles, can help with fat loss.
+Restoring insulin sensitivity, especially in the muscles, can help with fat loss.
 For this reason, supplements that support healthy blood sugar levels may help with weight loss.

-Better insulin sensitivity results in more glucose being used by muscle cells rather than being converted into fats.
+Better insulin sensitivity results in more glucose used by muscle cells rather than converted into fats.
 This can support healthy body composition.

-If you are struggling with weight loss, even though you are dieting and exercising, then it is time to try Blood Sugar Breakthrough.
-This supplement contains chromium which has been shown to regulate carbohydrate and fat metabolism, increase lean body mass, and accelerate weight loss.
+If you are struggling with weight loss, even though you are dieting and exercising, try adding Blood Sugar Breakthrough.
+This supplement contains chromium which has been shown to regulate carbohydrate and fat metabolism, increase lean body mass, and support weight loss.

 Synbiotics are supplements that combine a mixture of probiotics and prebiotics.
-In the gut, these work to improve the activity and survival of “good” microorganisms.
+In the gut, these improve the activity and survival of “good” microorganisms.
 They thereby promote a healthy gut microbiome.